We may earn money or products from the companies mentioned in this post.

 7- What are the provisions for accommodation?

+Another essential question to ask college coach during recruitment is about accommodation.
 Before deciding on your kid’s choice of college, reviewing their accommodation options is a crucial step.

 Schools require student-athletes to stay on campus for the first few months or years of their stay in the college.
 For this reason, you should make sure that the campus is good enough.